Burns and scalds

 Depending on how serious a burn is, it may be possible to treat it at home.
 For minor burns, keep the burn clean and don't burst any blisters that form.

 More serious burns need medical attention.
-You should use urgent and emergency care services for:
+You should go to an emergency department for:

 - all chemical and electrical burns